The endowed professor will (largely) disappear from EUR

 By promoting endowed professors to full professorship, the EUR - almost - achieves the…

-Erasmus University’s ‘special professors’ are a special brand.
-Typically, ‘special professors’ (bijzondere hoogleraren in Dutch) have their chairs funded (‘endowed’) by external parties.
-They are professors with endowed chairs, although Frank van der Duijn Schouten, the Dean of the Erasmus School of Economics (ESE), likes to refer to them as ‘sponsored professors’.
+Erasmus University’s endowed professors are a special brand.
+Typically, endowed professors (bijzondere hoogleraren in Dutch) have their chairs funded (‘endowed’) by external parties.
+Frank van der Duijn Schouten, the Dean of the Erasmus School of Economics (ESE), likes to refer to them as ‘sponsored professors’.
 “Endowed chairs allow parties active in our society to create new research opportunities at universities.”
 So if a foundation or company working in a particular industry feels that too little research is being conducted on a particular subject, it can choose to endow a chair at a university to ensure that the research does get carried out.

-However, Erasmus University also has a different type of ‘special professor’.
+However, Erasmus University also has a different type of endowed professor.
 Here in Rotterdam, we have a large group of ‘special professors’ whose chairs are not funded by external sponsors.
 Rather, these ‘special professors’ tend to be associate professors on permanent contracts, who are temporarily appointed to a full professorship on top of their regular position, generally for a four-year period.

 ‘Harder to climb the next rung’